This document is a subset of the Mojo documentation.

 The C++ System API provides a layer of C++ helper classes and functions to make safe System API usage easier: strongly-typed handle scopers, synchronous waiting operations, system handle wrapping and unwrapping helpers, common handle operations, and utilities for more easily watching handle state changes.

 The Java System API provides helper classes for working with Mojo primitives, covering all basic functionality of the low-level C API.

-Typically developers do not use raw message pipe I/O directly, but instead define some set of interfaces which are used to generate code that message pipe usage feel like a more idiomatic method-calling interface in the target language of choice.
+Typically developers do not use raw message pipe I/O directly, but instead define some set of interfaces which are used to generate code that resembles an idiomatic method-calling interface in the target language of choice.
 This is the bindings layer.